erland/erlandplugins/CustomBrowse/trunk/README.txt

             Currently the only allowed value is "alpha".
 If this element exist for a menytype=sql the SQL statement must contain a third column that contains the navigation letter for each row.
+            The menulinks element also affects the SqueezeBox navigation in the way that this will enable navigation by letters using numeric buttons, without a menulinks element the SqueezeBox navigation will be done using positional navigation using numeric buttons.

 menuurl = Defines the url that shall be used as link in web interface for menus with
           menutype=mode.